Ludhiana can compete with China if small, medium businesses get support: Rahul | Politics

 Ludhiana can compete with China if small, medium businesses get support: Rahul

-Congress leader Rahul Gandhi on Thursday said Ludhianas small and medium businesses can compete with China if they are given adequate support even as he attacked the Punjab government and the Centre for not supporting them.Gandhi, who is currently undertaking the Punjab leg of the Bharat Jodo Yatra, charged that hatred, violence and fear were being spread in the country as he sought to hit out at the BJP.There should be no place for hatred and violence in the country.
+Congress leader Rahul Gandhi on Thursday said Ludhianas small and medium businesses can compete with China if they are given adequate support even as he accused the Punjab government and the Centre of not supporting them.Gandhi, who is undertaking the Punjab leg of the Bharat Jodo Yatra, also charged that hatred, violence and fear were being spread in the country as he targeted the BJP.Brother is being pitted against brother, one religion against the other, one caste against the other, he said while addressing a gathering in this industrial hub.Lakhs of people have opened shops in the market of hatred.

 - Country: